Diversity, Equity & Inclusion

-As an organization, Kent County values diversity and inclusion.
-We are committed to a diverse and inclusionary environment, led by our Cultural Insight Council (CIC), a self-directed work team celebrating its 10th anniversary in 2011.
+As an organization, Kent County values diversity, equity and inclusion.
+We are committed to a diverse and inclusionary environment, led by our Cultural Insight Council (CIC), a self-directed work team.

 Dr. Sandra Upton of the Cultural Intelligence Center.

 David Livermore, Ph.D of the Cultural Intelligence Center.